benf549/Code-Notes/Rosetta REU/Bootcamp.md

 Additions to a score function that bias or evaluate certain structural properties of the pose.
 If you know for some reason that two residues should be bonded (like from experimental data), you can reward structures for putting those residues close together.
 Can ensure certain residues have a particular dihedral angle, or distances between residues are maintained.
 You can lock an enzyme at its transition state even if its less energetically favorable with this technique.

 A constraint is defined with three specifications.
-One of th emost common constraints is `atom_pair_constraint` which is defined for two atoms and adds a penalty if the distance between the two deviates from a certain distance. `angle_constraint`s can be used to constrain an angle between three atoms.
+One of the most common constraints is `atom_pair_constraint` which is defined for two atoms and adds a penalty if the distance between the two deviates from a certain distance. `angle_constraint`s can be used to constrain an angle between three atoms.
 You can add a buffer that allows some flexibility in the angle. `dihedral_constraint`s are used to constrain a dihedral angle (defined by a plane) between 4 atoms.

 There are many other constraint types. `NamedAtomPair`, `NamedAngle`, `CoordinateConstraint`, `AmbiguousNMRDistance`